linhvuquach/ai-devkit-buddy/README.md

 .claude/
   └── commands/
       └── onboarding.md
-      └── refine-new-us-azure-devops.md
+      └── ado-refine-new-us.md
       └── capture-knowledge.md
 ```

 ## Supported Command Types

-1.  **refine-new-us-azure-devops**: Refine a new user story using Azure DevOps MCP server.
+1.  **ado-refine-new-us**: Refine a new user story using Azure DevOps MCP server.
 2.  **capture-knowledge**: Capture knowledge of a code entry point and save it to the knowledge docs.

 ## License